oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

     }</copy>
     ```

    With this done, you can restart the application and test the Cloud Cash screen.
-It will now populate the drop down list with the accounts names and balances.
+It will now populate the drop-down list with the accounts names and balances.
 Next, you need to handle the form submission.

 ## Task 6: Handle the form submission